On the Square Peg Problem and Its Relatives: Inscribed squares

-First of all we will establish the main theorem of this section, which gives a larger class of curves for which inscribed squares exist.
-Then we deduce two handy corollaries that are more directly applicable.
+First we will establish the main theorem of this section, which gives a quite general but somewhat technical condition for the existence of inscribed squares.
+Then we deduce four less and less technical corollaries that demonstrate its scope.